raa82/tekmerdb/README.md

 ## MCP (AI agent interface)

 TekmerDB ships with a Model Context Protocol server.
-Connect any MCP-compatible AI agent — Claude Desktop, or any custom agent — directly to the engine.
+Connect any MCP-compatible AI agent directly to the engine.

-**Claude Desktop config** (`~/Library/Application Support/Claude/claude_desktop_config.json`):
+**Claude Desktop config**:

 ```json
 {